HP Xerox and Tougher Standards

 - Konica Minolta Business Solutions has shown a new updated i-Series bizhub printers with 3 color A3 multifunctions and 5 A4 color multifunctions.
 The new series is a serious advancement over previous Konica systems with enhanced connectivity, a more powerful engine and a more user-friendly interface.

 - Kyocera Document Solutions America has introduced five monochrome and color wide format multifunction printers based on Katsuragawa (KIP) systems.
 New introductions include black and white units from the KIP 71, 75 and 79 Series as well as color units from the KIP 800 and 900 Series.
 Suggested prices start at $16,800 for the KIP 7171 4D model

+Want to know more about HP Xerox and Tougher Standards?
 Toner and Jet Ink Chemical News is a monthly information service of John F. Cooper.
 Electronic subscriptions are available for $495.
-The February 2019 Edition also includes:
+The June 2019 Edition also includes:

 - S. Toner Related Patents Published May 2019

 - S. InkJet Material Patents Published May 2019